 Let’s imagine Microsoft selling Windows only in America.
 If it was the case, Bill Gates definitely wouldn’t have become the richest man in the world.

 Globalization is a huge opportunity for many businesses.

 Please note: I don’t recommend you blindly targeting all possible languages and countries.
 Instead, you should do proper market research and then, backed with data, decide which markets are worth investing in.

 SEO Advantages of a multilingual website

 What is the main language spoken in the United States?
 Of course, it’s English.
 Over 230 million speakers.

-You might be thinking, “But they live in the United States, so they can speak English fluently.”
+You might be thinking, “But they live in the United States, so they probably speak English fluently too.”

-Well, the Google search engine strongly personalizes search results.
+Well, Google’s approach is to strongly personalize search results.
 Google tries to show you results relevant not only to your location but also to your language.